RACV Logo

 Travel Period

-No rabbit’s foot, horseshoe, or four-leaf clover can bring the good fortune that awaits on this grand and mostly undiscovered holiday to Ireland.
+No rabbit’s foot, horseshoe, or four-leaf clover can bring the good fortune that awaits on this grand and mostly undiscovered vacation to Ireland.
 On our most in-depth tour of this rolling green paradise, you’ll experience the luck of the Irish at every scenic turn.
 Making a full loop around the Emerald Isle—including Northern Ireland—you’ll see the cliffs, castles, and thatched-roof countryside Eire is known for as well as its coastal ports, medieval villages, and soulful cities.
 Visit the Titanic Belfast Experience where the ill-fated ship was built, and soak in the atmosphere in the lively pubs of Dublin where Irish history is still the topic du jour.
 Your stroke of luck continues as you stop to bake scones at a quaint Irish farm, take a private boat to beautiful Garinish Island, and meet the legendary crystal makers in Waterford.
 The fun that awaits is crystal clear.
+PLUS, your tour includes your choice of excursions in Belfast so you can plan your day your way.

 Standard inclusions